The eleven dimensional supergravity equations on edge manifolds

-Now we can use the boundary data to parametrize the solution: \begin{definition}[Leading expansion for the linear operator] When we say the leading expansion is given by the outgoing data $(v_{1}^{+}, v_{2}^{+}, v_{3}^{+}) \in V$, this means that $(k,H)$ has an expansion with the following leading terms:
+Now we introduce the boundary data to parametrize the solution: \begin{definition} [Leading expansion for the linear operator] When we say the leading expansion is given by the outgoing data $(v_{1}^{+}, v_{2}^{+}, v_{3}^{+}) \in V$, this means that $(k,H)$ has an expansion with the following leading terms:

 and the other components in $(k,H)$ are all in $O(x^{3+\delta})$. \end{definition}